UJS-Cyber-Lab/TSO-HAstar-Net/README.md

 <p align="center">Fig. 1.
 Flowchart for planning inspection routes via TSO-HA*-Net.</p>

-<p align="Justify">Connection points serve as entry and exit points for the inspection vehicle within the topological network.
-An illustrative example of initiating topological planning on a directed path of the semi-structured network is shown in Fig. 2, which illustrates how the planned path is seamlessly integrated into the network as an inspection route.</p>
+<p align="Justify">Fig. 2 demonstrates how the planned path is constrained by the topological net-work and relies on the connection points to merge seamlessly into the network.
+These connection points (indicated by labels 2 and 3 in Figure 15b) are key components in constructing the complete network, and serve as critical points for the inspection vehi-cle to enter and exit the network.</p>

 <p align="center">
 <img src="https://github.com/UJS-Cyber-Lab/TSO-HAstar-Net/blob/main/picture/Merging%20the%20path%20into%20the%20network/a.png" width="50%" height="50%">